This is a short article written by Josh, the Community Builder in St Loyes. Enjoy!

 – Rock Choir (St Peters School- Tuesdays, 7:30-9pm)

-– Exeter Music Society (St Nicholas School- Monday evenings.
-Also takes place in St Leonards on Thursdays)
+– Exeter Music Society (St Nicholas School- Sunday Mornings and Monday evenings.
+Also takes place in St Leonards on Thursdays.)

 – Exclusive Coffee Mornings and Christian home groups (Folks using their homes as meeting places)

 – Open toddler group (Clyst Heath School- Tuesdays: 10-11:15am)

 – Guides and Scouts groups including Rainbows, Beavers, Brownies, Cubs!
 (St Lawrence Church Hall- various weekday evenings)

 – K@tch (For kids in year 3 to 6, Clyst Heath School- Tuesdays: 6:15-7:15pm)

 – TheatreTrain (Drama, Singing, Dancing, St Peters School- Saturday mornings: 10am-1pm)

 – Several Dancing Classes (See Sport activities and Joanna Mardon School of Dancing)